-And as such, we've run a number of formal research projects, one in the spring of 2020, I ran a detailed research initiative to look at the actual challenges that were associated with security operations center.
-Benchmark companies who [00:05:30] had really the best performance, both in efficacy and efficiency in their infrastructure, and looked at the different maturity levels of organizations, what kind of people process and technology that they were utilizing as part of that process, and then quantify those results to try to actually segment what was happening there.
+And as such, we've run a number of formal research projects, one in the spring of 2020, I ran a detailed research initiative to look at the actual challenges that were associated with security operations centre.
+Benchmark companies who [00:05:30] had really the best performance, both in efficacy and efficiency in their infrastructure, and looked at the different maturity levels of organisations, what kind of people process and technology that they were utilising as part of that process, and then quantify those results to try to actually segment what was happening there.

 And then in the fall of 2020, sort of the tail end of last year, when XDR was really getting off the ground, we went out and we took a hard look at, what are people's expectations about [00:06:00] XDR?
 Are people investing.
 What do they believe their most important problems are that they want XDR to help them solve?
 We took a look at who was in the planning phase versus implementation versus sort of already off the ground.
 And then we're looking for emerging trends that were happening within XDR.

 And then later in the winter, earlier this calendar year, we took a hard look at some Trend Micro customers, and [00:06:30] quantified the results of what they're seeing.
 So it sort of took the same sort of framework in the fall of 2020, and applied it very specifically to Trend Micro Vision One, so we could see how people were doing, meeting their objectives and their goals with this research.